amethyst/editor-core/README.md

 You'll need a stable version of [Rust] installed, which can be done via [rustup].
 Install the latest stable toolchain (if you don't already have a stable toolchain installed) and then clone the repository.
-You can run the pong example for testing by running `cargo run --examples pong`.
+You can run the pong example for testing by running `cargo run --example pong`.
 If you need to test functionality against an editor, you can use [the Electron editor][editor].

 For any feature requests, please open an issue in the GitHub issue tracker.
 Pull requests are also